Mission: Impossible – Dead Reckoning Part One: Critical response

-The film received critical acclaim.
-(Note: Attributed to multiple references: Additionally, Digital Spy reported that the film was a "critical hit", while TheWrap stated that it was getting "universal praise from critics".)
+Metacritic, which uses a weighted average, assigned the film a score of 81 out of 100, based on 66 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while PostTrak reported 90% of filmgoers gave it a positive score.

 In a positive review for the Observer, Mark Kermode gave the film four out of five stars, applauding Cruise for his acting while also praising the film for its "join-the-dots plot" and "thrilling" action.
 Similarly, Todd McCarthy for Deadline Hollywood and Siddhant Adlakha for IGN found that the film represents "Hollywood action filmmaking at its peak" and that "if every tentpole franchise entry were this fun and finely tuned, the theatrical-versus-streaming debate would be immediately put to rest".
 Brian Truitt for USA Today lauded the action sequences, saying "it's the first half of a man vs. machine epic that doesn't skimp in the thrills department.
 Just don't think too hard about it, though you'll probably still give serious side-eye to your laptop."

-In a mixed review for Little White Lies, Adam Woodward remarked of the film's "diminishing returns amid all the ambitious action".

-In June 2025, IndieWire ranked the film at number 60 on its list of "The 100 Best Movies of the 2020s (So Far)."
-In 2025, The Hollywood Reporter listed Mission: Impossible – Dead Reckoning Part One as having the best stunts of 2023.
+Barry Hertz of The Globe and Mail wrote, "No narrative, characters or dialogue needed.
+But at nearly every turn, Dead Reckoning aims for something more than the sum of its Evel Knievel parts."
+In a mixed review for Little White Lies, Adam Woodward complained of "diminishing returns amid all the ambitious action".
+PopMatters were similarly critical:"It’s all a grand facade, and anxious Bond fans can settle.
+Despite a slow, lingering start and a Shafferian-tinted script (there are countless references to mortality and mania), the seventh entry of the Mission: Impossible series seems irrelevant."In June 2025, IndieWire named Dead Reckoning as the 60th-best film of the decade so far.
+In 2025, The Hollywood Reporter listed Mission: Impossible – Dead Reckoning as having the best stunts of 2023.